This post contains affiliate links. For more information, please read our disclosure policy.

 This parish church is located in Trøndelag County in Røros municipality of Norway.
 In the mining town of Røros, Røros Church is the main church for the parish.
 It is 5th the largest church in Norway.

 It is also ranked among the top 10 most vital churches in the Church of Norway.
-Major events in the church take place all the year-round, and the church is closed for weddings, Sunday services, and baptisms.
+Major events in the church take place all year-round, and the church is closed for weddings, Sunday services, and baptisms.

 You can also enjoy a guided tour of Røros Church.
 Be sure to check opening hours for Røros sightseeing.